How to read chord diagrams

 Some of the chord charts on this website is presented with fingers or notes:

-The fingers should be understanded as 1 = index finger, 2 = middle finger, 3) ring finger and 4 = little finger.
-Sometimes is "T" used, when the thumb is indicated (which is uncommon though, but can be the best way to in some situations).
-As already mention, the X and 0 stands for muted and open string.
+The fingers should be understood as 1 = index finger, 2 = middle finger, 3) ring finger and 4 = little finger.
+Sometimes "T" is used, when the thumb is indicated (which is uncommon, but it can be the best way in some situations).
+As already mentioned, the X and 0 stand for muted and open string.

 The notes are written out on the positions.
-The open strings that should be played has also the note of the open string written out.
+The open strings that should be played also have the note of the open string written out.
 Strings that shouldn't be played has no letters.

 Look, it's the same chord!

 You may miss instructions about which fingers to use.
-The thing is, though, that the same chord sometimes can be played with different fingerings.
+The thing is, though, the same chord can sometimes be played with different fingerings.
 As a rule of thumb use what comes naturally for you and what doesn't involve unnecessary stretches.

 You can read more about this subject in the article How to place the fingers.